 - Salad Dressing – a touch of this is great in your vinaigrettes too.

-- Hummus – stir a little harissa in for additional flavor and some kick!
+- Hummus – stir a little harissa into your Hummus for additional flavor and some kick!

 - Pasta – add some to your tomato sauce.

-- Pizza – add some to the pizza sauce.
+- Pizza – add some to your pizza sauce.

 - Eggs – if you’re a fan of adding Tabasco sauce to your eggs, just wait until you try this!